 General trend

-The Boeing 787 used by Virgin Atlantic on the flight used SAF, which has 70% less carbon emissions than synthetic jet fuel made from petroleum.
-Previously, an Airbus A380 passenger plane also tested a three-hour flight using fuel made mainly from cooking oil and waste grease.
+The Boeing 787 used by Virgin Atlantic on the flight used SAF, which has 70% less carbon emissions than synthetic jet fuel from petroleum.
+Previously, an Airbus A380 passenger plane also tested a 3-hour flight using fuel made mainly from cooking oil and waste grease.
 To date, no one has designed a battery that is light enough but also powerful enough to power a commercial aircraft.
 Therefore, the most practical way to reduce emissions in the aviation industry is to require aircraft to use SAF.

 The next wave of sustainable jet fuels to hit the U.S. market in the coming months could be made from corn and sugarcane.
-Previously, refineries fermented the starch and sugar in these crops into ethanol, which was then blended into gasoline and diesel.
-Alternative fuel startup LanzaJet has opened the world’s first plant to produce jet fuel using ethanol made from U.S. corn, Brazilian sugarcane, and more.
+Previously, refineries fermented the starch and sugars in these crops into ethanol, which was then blended into gasoline and diesel.
+Alternative fuel startup LanzaJet has opened the world’s first plant to produce jet fuel using ethanol made from American corn, Brazilian sugarcane, and more.

 While the production of jet fuel from hydrogen is still in its infancy, once production begins to ramp up, green hydrogen will quickly become one of the largest sources of sustainable fuel, predicts SkyNRG, a sustainable aviation fuel producer.